playwrigkt/skript/README.md

 ## Core Concepts

 * Skript: A skript is a list of one or more sequential actions that are executed in a non blocking manner.
 Everything is a skript.
-* Context: Each skript has a context, a context has application resources such as database connections and application configuration properties
+* Stage: Each skript has a stage, a stage has application resources such as database connections and application configuration properties

 ## What is a skript?